Registration for our 2019 event is now closed.

 Since the launch of National Robotics Week in 2010, Georgia Tech has participated annually in the event by sponsoring an open house and conducting lab tours and robot demonstrations for middle and high school students and other members of the community.

-Sponsored by Georgia Tech’s Institute for Robotics and Intelligent Machines (IRIM), our 2016 event promises to be even more exciting than last year, including demos of new robots that have not been featured in previous years.
+Sponsored by Georgia Tech’s Institute for Robotics and Intelligent Machines (IRIM), our 2019 event features demos of new robots and labs, including the Robotarium.

 Date & Location